23 Healthcare Marketing Strategies & Ideas to Help Attract More Patients

 You should also spend some time fielding any negative reviews you might receive.

-Well, if your medical practice is signed up for Google My Business, then it can appear in Google’s local search results like this:
+Well, if your medical practice is signed up for Google Business Profile, then it can appear in Google’s local search results like this:

-Notice that Google reviews are featured prominently in the listing.
+Notice that Google reviews are displayed prominently in the listing featured snippets.
 This can have a serious impact on your click-through rate, as negative reviews may scare people off, and this can ultimately impact your search ranking.

 Every week, take a few minutes to read any new reviews about your business that appear on Google, Yelp, and other third-party platforms.